 The Artist in Residence Program is designed to provide students, teachers, and community members with hands-on experiences and personal interactions with working artists.

-- April 1 (for residencies between July 1 and June 30 of the upcoming school year)
+- April 1 (submitted electronically by March 31, 11:59pm) (for residencies between July 1 and June 30 of the upcoming school year)

-- November 1 (for residencies between January 1 and June 30 of that school year) Artist Evaluation
+- November 1 (submitted electronically by October 31, 11:59pm) (for residencies between January 1 and June 30 of that school year) Artist Evaluation

 Artists are evaluated by a panel to ensure that they will meet the needs of North Dakota students.
 Artist evaluation for the roster consists of two primary components: artistic evaluation and teaching evaluation.

 Artists will be admitted to the Arts in Education Roster on a probationary status.
 Upon completion of two residencies, follow-up evaluations will be conducted to determine permanent placement on the roster.

 To remain on the roster, artists must be contracted for a minimum of one residency during a two-year period of time.
 The North Dakota Council on the Arts reserves the right to remove any artist from the roster.
 An artist who is removed from the roster is free to reapply as a “new” artist for a subsequent residency.